LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #endif
 ```

-NASA says this is about how far you should go with these conditionals, but sometimes it is unavoidable.
+NASA says this is how far you should go with these conditionals.
-If you must use them beyond the standard header guard, all `#else, #elif, and #endif` must reside in the same file as their `#if or #ifdef`, and their use should be limited.
-Adding too many conditional compilations will exponentially increase how much testing will be done because there are the number of conditonals to the power of 2.
+NASA is strictly against conditional compilation in any context, and any use of them outside of header guards will need heavy justification.
+This is because they create different versions of code that can make it difficult to test effectively.
 NASA gives an example of 10 conditional compilations creating 2^10 possible versions which would be 1,024 things to test.
+Imagine having to debug 1,024 different versions each with a different source code.
+It is not like static analysis could help because it would not know what would be compiled.
+Then there has to be a consideration on if changes in one verison will affect all the other versions.
+Very quickly this becomes a mess to test and understand.
+From what I have read the most prefered way to handle different platform is to use separate files, and to link according to the environment.
+It may not be possible to avoid the dangers of conditional compilation though.
+If you must use conditional compilation beyond the standard header guard, all `#else, #elif, and #endif` must reside in the same file as their `#if, ifndef, or #ifdef` as per rule 23 in the JPL Standard.

 #### Token Pasting